nicoleyshebbel/Molecular-Dynamics-workshop/README.md

 gmx genion -s ions.tpr -o solvated.gro -p system.top -pname NA -nname CL -neutral -conc 0.15
 ```

+When prompted, you should select Group 13 (W).
+You wouldn't want to add ions to your protein structure, would you?

 This is what your command line should look like once you hit enter:

 ```
 Command line:
   gmx genion -s ions.tpr -o solvated.gro -p system.top -pname NA -nname CL -neutral -conc 0.15